Haiti-Blockchain-Alliance/Notechain/README.md

 ---

+### Bitcoin -
+The first and most valuable cryptocurrency, launched on Jan.
+3, 2009.
+While its value has climbed steadily since then, it has seen wild fluctuations.
+In the past months alone, the price of Bitcoin has fluctuated from a record high of $60,000 to below $30,000.

 ### Blockchain -
 A blockchain is essentially a digital ledger of transactions that is duplicated and distributed across the entire network of computer systems on the blockchain.

+### Smart Contract -
+An algorithmic program that enacts the terms of a contract automatically based on its code.
+One of the main value propositions of the Ethereum network is its ability to execute smart contracts.